dlgoodchild/handbook/typescript.md

 Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module unless they are explicitly exported.
 Any declaration (such as a variable, function, class, type alias, or interface) can be exported by adding the `export` keyword.

-Depending on the module target specified during compilation, the compiler will generate appropriate code for Node.js (CommonJS), require.js (AMD/Asynchronous Module Definition), isomorphic (UMD), SystemJS, or ECMAScript 2015 native modules (ES6) module-loading systems.
+Depending on the module target specified during compilation, the compiler will generate appropriate code for
+* Node.js (CommonJS)
+_Suited only to server-side applications_
+* Require.js (AMD)
+_Suited to client-side applications_
+* Isomorphic (UMD)
+_JavaScript applications that can run both client-side and server-side_
+* SystemJS
+_Suited to client-side applications_
+* ECMAScript 2015 native modules (ES6) module-loading systems.

 Both CommonJS and AMD generally have the concept of an `exports` object which contains all exports from a module (and using `module = "none"` has a similar result).
 e.g. `exports.MyClass = MyClass;`